 Our Audit Committee currently consists of Richard T. Ramos (Chairman), Jerry L. McDaniel, Dwight A. Miller and Thomas D. Shaw.
-Our board of directors has evaluated the independence of the members of our Audit Committee and has affirmatively determined that: (i) each of the members of our Audit Committee meets the definition of "independent director" under NASDAQ Stock Market rules; (ii) each of the members satisfies the additional independence standards under NASDAQ Stock Market rules for audit committee service; and (iii) each of the members has the ability to read and understand fundamental financial statements.
-In addition, our board of directors has determined that Mr. Ramos has the required financial sophistication due to his experience and background, which NASDAQ Stock Market rules require at least one such Audit Committee member have.
+After the annual meeting, Jeffrey M. McDonnell will replace Mr. Shaw on the Audit Committee.
+Our board of directors has evaluated the independence of the members of our Audit Committee and has affirmatively determined that: (i) each of the members of our Audit Committee and as affirmatively determined that: (i) each of the members of our Audit Committee and a affirmatively determined that: (i) each of the members of our Audit committee service; and (iii) each of the members has the ability to read and understand fundamental financial statements.
+In addition, our board of directors has determined that Mr. Ramos has the required financial sophistication due to his experience and background, which Nasdaq Stock Market rules require at least one such Audit Committee member have.
 Our board has determined that Mr. Ramos also qualifies as an "audit committee financial expert," as that term is defined under applicable SEC rules.
-The Audit Committee for the Company met four times in 2016.
+The Audit Committee for the Commany met eight times in 2017.